Taj El-Din Hilaly: Proposed political movement

 Following his comments on social and legal issues and in the lead-up to the 2007 Federal election, Hilaly proposed to form a political party to represent Islamic interests in the national Parliament.
 The party was to have been supported by the political committee of Muslim community elders, also created by Hilaly.
 The suggested motto was: "With you, from and for you".
 A party manifesto had originally been drafted in 2001 but the idea was abandoned in the wake of the 11 September terrorist attacks.
 Hilaly indicated he would register the party with several thousand members by late 2007.

 The proposed new party was immediately criticised.
 Opposition leader Kevin Rudd was quoted as saying "Australians will never vote for a man who denigrates women, defends gang rapists and makes statements when he is in the Middle East denouncing Australia and Australians."
 Prime Minister John Howard commented "It would be unwise because it would heighten the belief of some in the community that islamic Australians are opposed to integration."

 The concept of the Party was abandoned once again in June 2007 when Hilaly retired from his role as Mufti.

 Cleared of alleged links to Hezbollah

 Allegations surfaced that Hilaly was diverting relief funds intended for the victims of the Israel-Lebanon war to Lebanese Shiite militant group Hezbollah, the military wing of which is classified as a terrorist organisation by the Australian Government.
 On 10 May 2007 the Australian Federal Police cleared Hilaly of diverting charitable funds to Hezbollah.

-Retirement
+Retirement and death

-The Council of Islamic Jurisprudence and Research reappointed Hilaly as Grand Mufti on 10 June 2007, however, he declined the position, thereby ending his term in office.
+The Council of Islamic Jurisprudence and Research reappointed Hilaly as Grand Mufti on 10 June 2007; however, he declined the position, thereby ending his term in office.